UoB-COMSM0110/2024-group-18/README.md

 # 4. Design
-Having evaluated our potential stakeholders and evaluated a diverse range of User Stories, we now had a sense of the features we wanted to incorporate into out Game design, as well as the Use-Case Diagram/Specification providing us how we can specialise into accessibility features.
+Having evaluated our potential stakeholders and evaluated a diverse range of User Stories, we now had a sense of the features we wanted to incorporate into our Game design, as well as the Use-Case Diagram/Specification guiding the development of the accessibility features.

-A **Class Diagram** would provide a systematic view of of our Game System, allowing us to plan ahead and template the relationship between objects, which would serve as planning for good **Object-Orientated Design (OOD)** within our source code.
-To do so, we first wrote down a plan for System Architecture by callaborating in-person through Whiteboard sessions (see Section 7).
+A **Class Diagram** provided a systematic view of our Game System, allowing us to plan ahead and template the relationship between objects, which would serve as planning for good **Object-Orientated Design (OOD)** within our source code.
+To do so, we first wrote down a plan for System Architecture by collaborating in-person through whiteboard sessions.
 This allowed for the Class Diagram formation to be a seemless process.

 Following the Class Diagram, we worked on forming a **Sequence Diagram**, which would indicate the order of objects working together.
-This is particularly significant in Game Development, where having evaluated many classes in our system, the sequence would allow for ease in debugging, especially where the Processing IDE has poor debugging facilities.
+This is particularly significant in Game Development, where having evaluated many classes in our system, the sequence would allow for ease in debugging, especially since the Processing IDE has poor debugging facilities.

-Find below how we evaluated Design for Oiram, later following an evaluation and reflection:
-### System architecture
 # Project Overview

 Based on the requirements specification, we developed a system architecture that begins with a user-interface menu.
 Here, players can start the game, select levels, or activate an alternative control mode tailored for users with disabilities, such as Carpal Tunnel Syndrome.
-We achieved this by utilizing webcam inputs via the Deep Vision and Video Processing library.
 The system employs visual cues to indicate player damage and potential movements in-game.

 ## Game Mechanics